allegroai/clearml-docs/docs/fundamentals/hpo.md

 * **Custom** - `automation.optimization.SearchStrategy` - Use a custom class and inherit from the ClearML automation base strategy class

-## Defining a hyperparameter optimization search example
+## Defining a Hyperparameter Optimization Search Example

 1. Import ClearML's automation modules: